 In a nutshell, the management gained the following advantages in its business operations:

 Timely determination of segment-wise returns on assets and payback periods, with a better focus on product segments.

-Better monitoring of underutilised CNG stations that were not able to achieve breakeven through efforts including keeping them under regular check-ups.
+Better monitoring of underutilised CNG stations that could not achieve breakeven through efforts including keeping them under regular check-ups.

 Regular analyses of cross-subsidisation of profit-making product segments as opposed to loss-making ones, duly taking into account the selling and distribution costs.